Post-Irradiation Examination (PIE) Facilities

 Hot Sample Preparation Facilities

-Laboratory space is available within the reactor exclusion area (outside the containment building) with two standard fume hoods, a hood with a perchloric acid scrubber, and an inert-atmosphere 4-port glove box with furnace.
+Laboratory space is available within the reactor exclusion area (outside the containment building) with two standard fume hoods and an inert-atmosphere 4-port glove box with furnace, which is capable of handling FliBe and other molten salts.
 A ventilated hot box with manipulators is located in this laboratory and is available for specialized PIE activities requiring more shielding than can be installed in the fume hoods.
-Standard metallurgical sample preparation (epoxy mounting, sectioning, and polishing) can be carried out on activated samples.
-Macro-photography, optical microscopy, and optical profilometry of irradiated specimens are also available.
-Other equipment available for use with radioactive materials includes a xenon-flash thermal diffusivity instrument, HPGe gamma spectrometers, a liquid scintillation counter, and gaseous 3H and 14C collection and measurement instruments.
+Standard metallurgical sample preparation (epoxy mounting, sectioning, polishing, and coating) can be carried out on activated samples.

 Helium-filled glove box with high-temperature furnace

 A Phenom XL Desktop scanning electron microscope (SEM), equipped with an energy dispersive spectroscopy (EDS) detector is available.
 Macro-photography, optical microscopy, optical profilometry, and optical micrometry of irradiated specimens are also available.

 Non-dedicated facilities at MIT can be used for microscopy of radioactive samples.
 The instruments available in the MIT Department of Materials Science and Engineering Central Facility are described here.
 Use of these facilities for irradiated materials is subject to dose limits and approvals from MIT’s Radiation Protection Office.
 In some cases, dedicated sample holders may be required to reduce the probability of contamination of shared equipment.